pal-Alexandra/Advanced_Programming/README.md

-# Advanced_Programming_Homework1
+# Advanced_Programming
 ## General Info
-This program implements the first homework at Advanced Programming.
+This repository contains my work at the Advanced Programming subject.